delphidabbler/ddablib/projects/consoleapp/Demos/README.txt

 Contents of Demos directory
 --------------------------------------------------------------------------------

-The Demos directory and its sub-directories contain twelve small programs that demonstrate how to use the PJConsoleApp unit.
+The Demos directory and its sub-directories contain thirteen small programs that demonstrate how to use the PJConsoleApp unit.

-A VCL based version of each demo program is in its own sub-directory - Demos\Demo1 through to Demos\Demo12.
+A VCL based version of each demo program is in its own sub-directory - Demos\Demo1 through to Demos\Demo*.

 Demos 4, 8 and 11 are also available in versions that uses the FireMonkey 2 framework instead of the VCL.
 These projects are in the Demos\Demo4\FMX2, Demos\Demo8\FMX2 and Demos\Demo11\FMX2 directories respectively.

+Demo 13 comprises two projects: both must be compiled in order to run the demo successfully.

 In addition there are two example console applications that the demos use.
 They are supplied in source form and need to be built.
 The project files are in